cshum/levi/README.md

 Levi implements full-text search using TF-IDF with field boost options, relevancy scoring using cosine similarity.
 Levi provides the typical text processing pipeline: Tokenizer, Porter Stemmer, and English Stopwords Filter.
-These are exposed as [Ginga](https://github.com/cshum/ginga) plugins so that they can be swapped for different configurations.
+These are exposed as [Ginga](https://github.com/cshum/ginga) plugins so that they can be swapped for different language configurations.

-Levi heavily inspired from [lunr.js](http://lunrjs.com/).
+Levi is heavily inspired from [lunr.js](http://lunrjs.com/).
 But instead of synchronous in-memory store, Levi leverages [LevelUP](https://github.com/Level/levelup) for asynchronous, [transactional](https://github.com/cshum/level-transactions/) storage interface.
-By default, Levi uses [LevelDB](https://github.com/Level/leveldown) on Node.js and IndexedDB on browser.
+By default, Levi uses [LevelDB](https://github.com/Level/leveldown) on Node.js and [IndexedDB](https://github.com/maxogden/level.js) on browser.
 Also works with a variety of LevelDOWN compatible backends.

 In addition, Levi provides relevancy scoring on live streaming data feeds.